hagemt/cwt-echo-bot/README.md

 8. Can you modify your bot to reply with a different message, or do something else?
 9. What will you make your bot do?
 Will you add an API, or a React front-end?

-File issues (we also accept PRs) if you run into any problems.
-Feedback is much appreciated!
+Create an issue on GitHub (we also accept PRs) if you run into any problems.
+Your feedback is much appreciated!

 ## Tooling Primer